markdicksonjr/work/README.md

 ### Simple Timer

+To create a timer, call `NewTimer()` (optionally, you can set timer.NoOp to disable the timer processing (if not debugging, etc).

 To use the timer, call `timer.Start("SomeTitle")` where SomeTitle describes the operation that is being timed.
 When complete, call `timer.Stop("SomeTitle")` where SomeTitle is the same operation description used for the corresponding timer Start.